Safra Catz: Political involvement

 During the 2016 Republican presidential primaries, Catz donated to the campaign of Marco Rubio.
 Following Donald Trump's victory in the 2016 election, Catz was named as a member of his transition team.
 During this period, media outlets frequently mentioned her as a potential appointee to a position in the Trump administration.
 Bloomberg News reported that these included the positions of Director of National Intelligence and United States Trade Representative.

 In 2018, she was reportedly on the shortlist to replace H. R. McMaster as National Security Advisor.
 During the 2018 election cycle, Catz donated over $150,000 to Republican-aligned groups and individuals, including Congressman Devin Nunes.
 Together with her spouse, Catz contributed $250,000 to Donald Trump's 2020 presidential campaign.
 Catz was a member of the National Security Commission on Artificial Intelligence (NSCAI) that was established in 2018 and issued its final report in March 2021.

-As a board member of The Walt Disney Company, Catz's objections to the gay character in Walt Disney Animation Studios' 2022 film Strange World were so strong that she threatened to have then-Disney CEO Bob Chapek fired if the film was released.